AkaiKoinzell/GolfCaddy/README.md

   navigation to the rest of the app.
 - **index.html** – start a new round.
 Select a course and record scores for each hole; the data is saved to Firestore when the round is completed.
-- **stats.html** – view personal statistics such as handicap calculation, score history and club statistics.
-Data is loaded from Firestore.
+- **stats.html** – view personal statistics or those of a friend using `?uid=<id>`; shows handicap history and club statistics loaded from Firestore.
 - **clubs.html** – record individual club shots and see average distances for each club.
-- **profile1.html** – manage your personal profile information stored in Firestore.
+- **profile1.html** – manage your profile, clubs and your list of friends stored in Firestore.
 - **round.html** – display the details of a saved round.
 - **admin.html** – create or edit course definitions stored in Firestore.